- Assembly Bill 1468 Report

 The SDC provides services to state and local government agencies and to the general public.
 The Center processes machine-readable data files; prepares customized reports; and provides user consultation, data analysis, mapping, and training workshops upon request.
 The SDC library houses publications and maps from the decennial censuses, the American Community Survey, the Economic Censuses, the Current Population Survey, and other special and periodic surveys.

-The SDC local network is composed of five regional and 37 affiliate centers located throughout the State.
+The SDC local network is composed of five regional and 36 affiliate centers located throughout the State.
 Working with the SDC, these regional and affiliate centers provide census-related products and services to the 58 California counties.
+Download a list of the SDC regional and affiliate centers

 Annual population estimates of the State, counties and cities are provided by the Demographic Research Unit.
 Information on housing units, vacancies, average household size, components of population change, and special populations are also available.
 The data are used in determining the annual appropriations limit for all California jurisdictions, to distribute State subventions to cities and counties, to comply with various State codes, and for research and planning purposes by federal, state and local agencies, the academic community and the private sector.